tableau/connector-plugin-sdk/docs/oauth.md

 ## Instance URL/Custom Domain
 Some IDPs have a single global endpoint, such as https://accounts.google.com/o/oauth2/.
 Others have different instances, for example Okta would have a different instance URL for each customer.
 If your authorization server or IDP has different instances, then either:
 - Enable OAUTH_CAP_SUPPORTS_CUSTOM_DOMAIN.
 This only works with embedded OAuth configs.
-The instance URL will be collected later from the end-user or the admin.
+The instance URL will be either be collected later from the end-user or be extracted via the embedded OAuth configs' `defaultInstanceUrl` field.
 - Create seperate external/custom OAuth configs for each custom domain.
 External OAuth config shouldn't set OAUTH_CAP_SUPPORTS_CUSTOM_DOMAIN, and should specify authUri, tokenUri, userInfoUri fields as absolute paths, which contains the custom domain/instance URL.

 ## Multiple Embedded OAuth Configs